rahul4732saini/fise/doc/query/syntax.md

 5. **ABSOLUTE** or **RELATIVE**:

-    - This segment is **optional** and specifies whether to include the absolute path of the files and directories if the specified path is relative.
+    - This segment is optional and specifies whether to include the absolute path of the files and directories if the specified path is relative.

 6. **FILE PATH** or **DIRECTORY PATH**:

     - Defines the path to the file or directory to operate upon.
 The path can be either absolute or relative as desired and can be specified directly without any other specifications.

-    - **Note**: A File can only be specified as a target if the query is related to a data search or delete operation.
+    - **Note**: Paths comprising whitespaces must be enclosed within single quotes `'` or double quotes `"`.

-    - **Example**: `./src` or `/use/local/bin`
+    - **Example**: `./src`, `/usr/local/bin` and `"C:/Program Files/Common Files"`

 7. **WHERE CONDITIONS**:

-    - This segment is **optional** and is used for filtering search/delete records based on the specified conditions.
+    - This segment is optional and is used for filtering search and delete records based on the specified conditions.

-    - For a deeper insight about query conditions, please refer to the [Query-Conditions](./query-conditions.md) guide.
+    - For a deeper insight into query conditions, please refer to the [Query-Conditions](./query-conditions.md) guide.

 <h2 align=center>Next Steps</h2>